srikarboga/HackRU24/README.md

 # HackRU24

-# 🎉Rutgers Hackathon 2024 Winner in the Education Track
+## 🎉Rutgers Hackathon 2024 Winner in the Education Track🎉

 # Build instructions: